henry2004y/vlasiator_manual/index.md

 perturbed part of the magnetic field.
 The background field must be curl-free and thus the Hall term can be computed based on the perturbed part only.
 This avoids numerical integration errors arising from strong background field gradients.
 In magnetospheric simulations the background field consists of the Earth's dipole, as well as a constant IMF in all cells.

+When adapting to AMR, Vlasiator developers made the decision of first keeping the same field solver on the finest level only.
+This makes the efficient implementation easier, at the cost of memory usage.

 ## Sparse Velocity Grid